 Level I to Level II: Advancement from Level I to Level II requires the student to complete 45 credits and to pass all three parts of the First Examination (Microeconomics, Macroeconomics, and Econometrics).
-For the First Examination, students must take written exams in two out of three areas and may have the written exam in a third area waived if they have at least a B average in its respective course sequence.
+For the First Examination, students must take written exams in three areas but may have the written exam in a third area waived if they have at least a B average in its respective course sequence.
 Students must complete the First Examination within the first two years.
-Click on "Program" and "Exams" for more details.
+Click HERE for more details.

 The list of required courses that must be completed prior to advancement from Level II to Level III consists of the following:

-One of the following two: (i) History of Economic Thought, (ii) American Economic History, (iii) European Economic History [Note: If none of these courses are offered in a given academic year, another field course may be substituted subject to the approval of the Executive Officer.]
+- One of the following: (i) History of Economic Thought, (ii) American Economic History, (iii) European Economic History [Note: If none of these courses are offered in a given academic year, another field course may be substituted subject to the approval of the Executive Officer.]

 The student's record will be evaluated at the end of each academic year, and his or her matriculation may be terminated for unsatisfactory scholastic performance.